myparcelnl/sdk/README.md

 You can download the zip on https://github.com/myparcelnl/sdk/archive/master.zip.

 1. [Download the package](https://github.com/myparcelnl/sdk/archive/master.zip).
-2. Extract the downloaded .zip file and upload to your server.
+2. Extract the downloaded .zip file and upload it to your server.
 3. Require `src/AutoLoader.php`
 4. You can now use the SDK in your project!